Lhlmlund/Skolkollen/README.md

 ```
 ## Backend setup

+# OBS never do this in live production!!!
 Create a *.env* in the backend directory
 ```.env

 DATABASE_URL="mysql://sk_user:sk_pwd@localhost:3306/skolkollen"